 Image Credit: Netflix

 There is a lot of controversy surrounding the Netflix movie, To the Bone.
-As a former long-time sufferer of bulimia and as a counsellor and psychotherapist who has worked for nearly 20 years with women suffering with eating disorders – I get it.
+As a former long-time sufferer of bulimia and as a counsellor and psychotherapist on the Northern Beaches of Sydney who has worked for nearly 20 years with women suffering with eating disorders – I get it.

 I viewed To the Bone as a slice of one person’s struggle, at one point in time.
 Unfortunately that means it can’t be representative of all people who suffer and all types of eating disorders.
 From this place, I didn’t find it as bad as some of the reviews because it does raise some important talking points.
 The only real disappointment for me is that it lacked a depth exploration of the main character Ellen’s suffering and what it really takes to recover.